The Science & Details

 Almost forty years ago, I found myself in love with a river...the Henry's Fork in Idaho.
 This however, created a dilemma.
 The Henry's Fork has long been known for it "highly selective trout".
 This is especially true on the slower upper reaches known as "The Ranch" aka Harriman State Park.
 My dilemma...I was relatively new to fly fishing for trout and "my new love" was cruel to a beginner.
 I considered just finding another river that was better suited for my developing interest in fly fishing for trout.

-I could not stay away and year after year I spent two or three weeks a year driving from my home in California to Last Chance, Idaho and the Henry's Fork.
+I found I just could not stay away.
+Year after year I spent two or three weeks driving from my home in California to Last Chance, Idaho and the Henry's Fork.
 It did not take very long for me to realize I really needed to educate myself in the ways of truly selective trout or spend a lot of frustrating days.
 Happily, with the help of a few friends I was able to get a head start with my education.

-The first area I undertook was aquatic entomology.
-I learned all I could about the many different insects that call the Henry's Fork home.
+The first lesson was aquatic entomology.
+I learned all I could about the many different aquatic insects that call the Henry's Fork home.
 From the mayflies to the stoneflies to the terrestrials, I learned their life cycles and the flies that best imitate them.

 Then, the hard lessons started.
 If you want to become somewhat successful with these trout, you need to find them and then "fool them" into eating your fly.
 To make a very long story short(er), I did learn to fool those fish on a regular basis.
 Along the way, I kept learning and here are some of those lessons...

 What do I need to know about a trout's eye sight?

 How do I get close enough to make a good accurate cast?

 How do I known which fly to use and when to use it?